-- We see that the difference between sync and async using lateLinks is very small and the reason is simple.
+- Everything is more or less slower, because of higher latency due to the synchronous communication with the nfs server.
+If only one file is written (like with) tar, the difference to the backups with async is smaller, if many files are written, it's bigger. - We see that the difference between sync and async using lateLinks is very small and the reason is simple.
 Only a few files are written over nfs, so the latency only has a small impact on the overall time for the backup.
-This results in the fact, that the backup with lateLinks and a very fast source directory (cache) is now 10 times faster. - Because the latency is not important for making a backup, I mounted this file server over a vpn5 over the Internet.
+This results in the fact, that the backup with lateLinks and a very fast source directory (cache) is now 10 times faster. - Because the latency is not important for making a backup, I mounted this file server over a vpn8 over the Internet.
 This means very high latency and a bandwidth of about 20KByte/s from the nfs server and 50KByte/s to the nfs server (seen on a network monitoring tool).
 With same same boundary conditions as before (mounted with async, source directory file system in cache, no changes) I got a speed up with lateLinks (compared with non-lateLinks backup) by a factor of 70.

-So if your changed or new files are not too big compared with the available bandwidth, you can also use storeBackup (with lateLinks) for making a backup over a vpn on high latency lines.6 Naturally you should not choose option lateCompress in such a case.
+So if your changed or new files are not too big compared with the available bandwidth, you can also use storeBackup (with lateLinks) for making a backup over a vpn on high latency lines.9 Naturally you should not choose option lateCompress in such a case.
 Another advantage with lateLinks in such cases is, that parallelization works much better, because reading unchanged data in the source directory nearly needs no action on the NFS mount.

 Conclusion: If you mount with nfs, you can make it really fast using option lateLinks.
-See section 4.15.5 how to configure it.
+See section 5.5 how to configure it.